cryptobuks1/Elastos.Trinity/README.md

 ## Contribution

 We welcome contributions to the Elastos Trinity Project.
+Please reach us on telegram if you would like to jump in the code but you don't know how to start, or if you want to know who is currently workin on what.

 ## Roadmap